Postcolonial literature: Korea

-Taiwan

 West Asia: The Middle East

 Major figures in the postcolonial literature of the Middle East included Egyptian novelist Naguib Mahfouz and Palestinian-American scholar Edward Said.
 Said published his most famous work, Orientalism, discussing the depiction of Asia by the Western world.
 Mahfouz was inspired to write in a large part by his experiences during the Egyptian Revolution of 1919 (when he was seven years old), including witnessing British soldiers firing on crowds of demonstrators in an effort to disperse them; according to Mahfouz, "You could say ... that the one thing which most shook the security of my childhood was the 1919 revolution", as he recounted in an interview.

 South and Southeast Asia

 Philippines

 Philippine literature includes the legends of prehistory, and the colonial legacy of the Philippines.
 Pre-Hispanic Philippine literature were actually epics passed on from generation to generation originally through oral tradition.
 However, wealthy families, especially in Mindanao were able to keep transcribed copies of these epics as family heirloom.
 One such epic was the Darangen, epic of the Maranaos of Lake Lanao.
 Most of the epics were known during the Spanish era.

 Most of the notable literature of the Philippines was written during the Spanish period and the first half of the 20th century in the Spanish language.
 Philippine literature is written in Spanish, English, or any indigenous Philippine languages.
-Notable authors include F. Sionil José, Jose Dalisay, Jr., N. V. M. Gonzalez and Nick Joaquin.
+Notable authors include F. Sionil José, Jose Dalisay Jr., N. V. M. Gonzalez and Nick Joaquin.